 The right rose is in the name for Jack White

-Jack White arrived at Headingley from Northamptonshire in November 2024, signing a two-year contract.
-He was new head coach Anthony McGrath’s first recruit.
+Jack White arrived at Headingley from Northamptonshire in November 2024, signing a two-year contract, and made an instant impression.

 White was a late starter in professional cricket, having only made his first-team debut aged 28 in August 2020.
 That was for Northamptonshire in a Bob Willis Trophy fixture against Warwickshire at Edgbaston.